 Part 1: Reading

-Read and develop questions for ONE of these books which I consider to be the Top 25 Contemporary Novels for AP Literature: (the links take you to my GoodReads account for a personal review).
+Here’s a list of books which I consider to be the Top 25 Contemporary Novels for AP Literature: (the links take you to my GoodReads account for a personal review).
 If you need recommendations, reach out to me and tell me three books you love and one you don’t love, and I’ll make a couple of recommendations for you.

 All the Light We Cannot See – Doerr